dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/actors-overview.md

 - [Learn more about actor timers.]({{< ref "actors-features-concepts.md#reminders" >}})
 - [Learn more about timer and reminder error handling and failover.]({{< ref "actors-features-concepts.md#timers-and-reminders-error-handling" >}})

-## When to use actors

-As with any other technology decision, you should decide whether to use actors based on the problem you're trying to solve.

-The actor design pattern can be a good fit to a number of distributed systems problems and scenarios, but the first thing you should consider are the constraints of the pattern.
-Generally speaking, consider the actor pattern to model your problem or scenario if:

-- Your problem space involves a large number (thousands or more) of small, independent, and isolated units of state and logic.
-- You want to work with single-threaded objects that do not require significant interaction from external components, including querying state across a set of actors.
-- Your actor instances won't block callers with unpredictable delays by issuing I/O operations.

 ## Try out actors